Main Content

 In certain areas, this also includes voluntary traineeships (German: Volontariat) and trainee programs, which are considered part of academic vocational training.
 The qualification level of the completed degree is decisive here:

-• Companies and institutions often offer trainee positions to bachelor's degree graduates as a form of career entry without prior experience.
+• Companies and institutions often offer trainee programs to bachelor's degree graduates as a form of career entry without prior experience.
+They are also possible with a master's degree and most common in the fields of business, economics and management.

-• Volontariate usually require a higher degree and sometimes previous professional experience: You need to have very good specialist knowledge, e.g. a master's degree for a journalistic Volontariat or sometimes a doctorate for a Volontariat in a museum.
+• A Volontariat is usually a training program in the media and cultural sectors.
+As a Volontär, you gain valuable practical experience in the industry where you aspire to work in the future.
+Unlike an apprenticeship (Ausbildung), however, Volontariate are not strictly regulated by law.
+Usually, a Volontariat requires a higher degree and sometimes previous professional experience: You need to have very good specialist knowledge, e.g. a master's degree for a journalistic Volontariat or sometimes a doctorate for a Volontariat in a museum.

-Further information and job portals for Volontariate and trainee programs:
+Further information and job portals for trainee programs and Volontariate: